Reading, Ohio: Economy

 Like other communities in the Mill Creek Valley, Reading has an economy dominated by heavy industry, including suppliers for aerospace and automotive plants in nearby Sharonville and Evendale.
 Thermo Fisher Scientific's Patheon subsidiary operates a pharmaceutical manufacturing plant on 30 acre in the city.

 The Bridal District along Benson Street in downtown Reading is the most well-known concentration of wedding-related businesses in the United States.

 The electronics store chain Steinberg's was founded and based in Reading until its bankruptcy and liquidation in 1997.

 Government

 Reading uses a mayor–council form of government.
 The city council consists of a tie-breaking President of Council, four members representing wards, and three at-large members.
-As of 2023, the Mayor of Reading is Robert "Bo" Bemmes and the current council president is Cris Nesbitt.
+As of 2023, the Mayor of Reading is Robert "Bo" Bemmes and the current council president is Kevin Mattscheck.

 Reading is one of 23 municipalities in Hamilton County that maintains a mayor's court, in which traffic cases and other misdemeanor cases are heard by a magistrate.

 At the federal level, Reading is located within Ohio's 2nd congressional district.
 At the state level, Reading belongs to the 28th House district and 8th Senate district.
 See Ohio House of Representatives and Ohio Senate for the current representatives of the respective state districts.